-Lysis of adhesions is the surgical procedure of breaking down the strands of material which can form inside the joint if the knee is inflamed; these strands are called 'adhesions'.
+Lysis of adhesions is the surgical procedure of breaking down the strands of material which can form inside the joint if the knee has been inflamed for some time; these strands are called 'adhesions'.

 common sites for adhesions in the knee